cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 The official Joomla Docker image is maintained by the Joomla community on Docker Hub: [https://hub.docker.com/_/joomla](https://hub.docker.com/_/joomla).

-You'll retrieve there a list of *tags* i.e. a list of versions you can installed using Docker but you'll also find a **How to use this image** section and that one is really useful.
+You'll retrieve there a list of *tags* i.e. a list of versions you can install using Docker but you'll also find a **How to use this image** section and that one is really useful.

 Below the list of variables supported by Joomla by the end of September 2024: